top 0

 Your neighbourhood guide to Mid-Levels

-Exclusively reserved for Westerners in ye olden days, Mid-Levels has maintained to this day an image of a residential area for the elite and affluent.
+Exclusively reserved for Westerners in ye olden days, Mid-Levels has maintained to this day the image of an affluent residential area.
 It is easy to forget that the neighbourhood, just above Central and mere tram stops away from the Peak, has natural sights on one hand and urban delights on the other—the best of two worlds to explore.
 The relative quiet of Mid-Levels is now home to recreational destinations, including green escapes as well as arts and culture hubs.
 In its nooks and crannies are some of Hong Kong’s best-kept gustatory and shopping secrets.
 Here, we have mapped out where you might find them!

 whatson 2